Fun or function? Why dogs ignore some training cues and gladly do others

 If there is something more underlying, then a behaviourist will be able to figure out what’s gone wrong and help you fix it.
 Check out this video on addressing a dogs needs if you think this might be the case for you!

-How can I help you with your dogs behaviour?
+How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area, and beyond.
-If you are looking for kind behaviour advice for your dog then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline